Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 In response to this growing problem, Kansas has been implementing various strategies to combat substance abuse and support those affected.
 These efforts include expanding access to addiction treatment and recovery services, creating and expanding substance use disorder programs, and improving data collection to better track and respond to overdose trends.

-For example, Kansas City’s First Call, an initiative that provides wraparound services for communities in the metro area, is home to an addiction crisis hotline, alongside a number of resources and programs aimed at education, prevention, harm reduction, treatment, and recovery.
+For example, Kansas City’s First Call, an initiative that provides wraparound services for communities in the metro area, is home to an addiction crisis hotline, alongside various resources and programs focused on education, prevention, harm reduction, treatment, and recovery.

-Becoming a substance abuse counselor in Kansas means stepping into a crucial role in this fight against addiction.
-Counselors provide vital support and guidance to individuals struggling with substance use disorders, helping them navigate the path to recovery and reclaim their lives.
+Becoming a substance abuse counselor in Kansas means assuming a vital role in the fight against addiction.
+Counselors provide essential support and guidance to individuals struggling with substance use disorders, helping them navigate the path to recovery and reclaim their lives.
 Whether working in the urban centers of Wichita and Topeka or the rural communities of the state, substance abuse counselors are essential to addressing this public health crisis and making a positive impact on countless lives across the state.

 Steps to Becoming Certified as a Substance Abuse Counselor in Kansas

-The Kansas Behavioral Sciences Regulatory Board (BSRB) is responsible for certifying substance abuse counselors in Kansas.
+The Kansas Behavioral Sciences Regulatory Board (BSRB) is responsible for certifying substance abuse counselors in the state of Kansas.
 They offer the following certification levels for front-line counselors and supervisors based on experience and education:

-For most aspiring substance abuse counselors in Kansas, the Licensed Addiction Counselor (LAC) credential serves as the point of entry into the field.
-That’s what we’ll be covering here in this guide.
+For most aspiring substance abuse counselors in Kansas, the Licensed Addiction Counselor (LAC) credential serves as the primary entry point into the field of substance abuse counseling.
+That’s what we’ll be covering in this guide.

 1. Earn a Bachelor’s or Higher Degree in Addiction Counseling or a Related Major